-Here's my question again: "Am I that passionate about the spiritual health of anybody else in the body of Christ?"
-I know that some of you are.
-I've seen you pursue people so that you might encourage and strengthen them just like Timothy did.
+I know that some of you excel in this type of compassion for others.
+I've seen you pursue people so that you might encourage and strengthen them just like Paul and Timothy did.
 I've seen you cry out to God for their spiritual well-being the way Paul did.
 I've seen you invest incredible amounts of time and energy in others whose spiritual health was in jeopardy.
-I know that some of you excel in this.
 You are passionate about the spiritual health of others in the body of Christ.
 I've personally been the recipient of this type of care.

 But others of you would have to say, "Honestly, that's not really something that I do.
 I care about my family but it really doesn't extend beyond them."
 There are a variety of reasons why this might be the case.
-I'll mention a few, pointing to a better way.
+In our time remaining I want to mention three attitudes that hinder the type of passion for the spiritual health of others that we've been discussing this morning.
+Confronting these attitudes can free us up to love others well.